NixOS/nixpkgs/doc/languages-frameworks/rust.md

     $ mkdir -p  ~/.config/nixpkgs/overlays
     $ ln -s $(pwd)/nixpkgs-mozilla/rust-overlay.nix ~/.config/nixpkgs/overlays/rust-overlay.nix

-Once installed, one can install the latest versions with the following command:
+The latest version can be installed with the following command:

     $ nix-env -Ai nixos.rustChannels.stable.rust

-Or use this attribute to build a nix-shell environment which pull the latest version of rust for you when you enter it.
+Or using the attribute with nix-shell:

+    $ nix-shell -p nixos.rustChannels.stable.rust

 To install the beta or nightly channel, "stable" should be substituted by "nightly" and "beta", or